Shuttle/Shuttle.Esb.Sql.Queue/README.md

 # Shuttle.Esb.Sql.Queue

-Microsoft Sql RDBS implementation for use with Shuttl.Esb:
+Sql RDBS implementation of the `IQueue` interface for use with Shuttl.Esb.

-- `SubscriptionManager` implements `ISubscriptionManager`
-- `IdempotenceService` implements `iIdempotenceService`
-- `SqlQueue` implements `IQueue`

 # Supported providers